 Granite can handle wood-burning fires and is durable and affordable.
 It is also a commonly used hearth material available in many patterns and colors.

 A ceramic hearth is strong enough to handle gas, electric, and wood-burning fireplaces.
 You can choose any color, pattern, or finish.

-Height of the Hearth
+Height of the hearth

-A flush hearth is on the floor level, while a raised hearth is at the seat height.
+A flush hearth is on the floor level.
 The flush hearth will cost less in terms of materials needed to construct it and take up less floor space.
-It also provides you with more room for furniture but can present a hazard for kids.
+It also provides more room for furniture but can present a hazard for kids and pets.

-As you learn how to build a hearth for an electric fireplace, you need to know what materials you will be using.
-This will help the payment plans and financing, and your electric fireplace makeover will be a success in addition to being within budget.
-If you do not know what tools to use for the DIY project, you will tend to take longer with each procedure, and the home improvement will be more expensive.
-Your electric fireplace will require that you gather the following tools to make upgrades and remodel its front appearance.
+You need to know what materials and tools you will be using when building a hearth for your fireplace.
+This will make your electric fireplace makeover successful and within budget.
+Not knowing what tools to use will make your DIY project take longer and potentially be more expensive.
+Your electric fireplace hearth project will require that you gather the following tools to make upgrades and remodel its front appearance.

 - Circular Saw